ajmcneil/KendallSignature/README.md

 # extremalcopula
-This package illustrates the paper `On extremal mixtures and attainability of concordance signatures` by Alexander J. McNeil and Johanna Neslehova.
+This package illustrates the paper `On extremal mixtures and attainability of concordance signatures` by Alexander J. McNeil, Johanna G. Neslehova and Andrew D. Smith.

 To install: